 - if you are seeking endorsement for your organisation with a particular DGR Register.

-- copy and paste that clause into the text box, including the clause number.
+documents and copy that clause into the form, with the clause number.

-If you are seeking part DGR endorsement, you will need to:
+If you are seeking endorsement for a part DGR, you will need to:

 - provide the legal name of your organisation, fund, authority or institution